-The Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Identity Management manual describes how to set up the Oracle Identity Management enterprise deployment shown in Figure 4-4.
-The directory structure in Figure 4-4 does not show other required internal directories such as oracle\common and jrockit
+Detailed information about setting up this directory structure is included in the Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Identity Management.
+The directory structure in Figure 4-5 does not show other required internal directories such as oracle_common and jrockit

-4.1.1.3.1 Volume Design for Oracle Identity Management Figure 4-5 shows an Oracle Identity Management topology diagram.
+4.1.1.3.1 Volume Design for Oracle Identity Management Figure 4-6 shows an Oracle Identity Management topology diagram.
 The volume design described in this section is for this Oracle Identity Management topology.
 Instructions for installing and configuring this topology are provided in Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Identity Management.

-Figure 4-5 MyIMCompany Topology with Oracle Access Manager
+Figure 4-6 MyIMCompany Topology with Oracle Access Manager

-The Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Identity Management manual describes how to set up the Oracle Identity Management enterprise deployment shown in Figure 4-5.
+The Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Identity Management manual describes how to set up the Oracle Identity Management enterprise deployment shown in Figure 4-6.